vignettes/biodivMapR_02.Rmd

 reflectance data only.
 It requires information on the sensor spectral

+bands, defined by input_rast_wl.
 This procedure eliminates

 multiplicative effects on reflectance.
 It proved to be relatively